griffithlab/genviz.org/_posts/0002-04-01-introToshiny.md

 shinyServer(function(input, output) {
 })
 ```

+To view/test your app simply type the `runApp(port=7777)` command in your R/Rstudio terminal.
+For convenience in this tutorial, We have selected a specific port instead of letting shiny choose one randomly.
+Make sure that your current working directory in R is set to the top level of "testApp" where you put server.R and ui.R.
+You can use [getwd()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/getwd) and [setwd()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/getwd) to print and set this respectively.
+So far, all you should see is an empty web page at http://127.0.0.1:7777.

 ### loading data into shiny
 Now that we've got a basic frame work up let's go ahead and load some data and answer a few questions.
 The data we will use is supplemental table 6 from the paper ["Comprehensive genomic analysis reveals FLT3 activation and a therapeutic strategy for a patient with relapsed adult B-lymphoblastic leukemia."](https://www.ncbi.nlm.nih.gov/pubmed/27181063).
 The data contains capture variant sequencing information from an adult AML patient from 11 samples of various cell populations and timepoints.
 You can download the table [here](http://genomedata.org/gen-viz-workshop/intro_to_shiny/shinyExampleData.tsv).
 We can load this data into shiny as you would any other data in R just be sure to do this in the server.R script and place the code within the unamed function.
 For simplicity make a "data" directory in your app and place the data file there.
 Then add this to your server.R script to make the data available within the back-end of shiny.